microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identitygovernance-lifecycleworkflows-overview.md

 :::image type="content" source="../../../concepts/images/identitygovernance-workflow-parts.png" alt-text="Parts of a workflow API object.":::

-To create workflows, use one of the [predefined workflow templates](#workflow-templates), or integrate with Logic Apps to run custom workflows.
+To create workflows, we recommend using one of the [predefined workflow templates](#workflow-templates).

 ### Workflow templates